pikvm/pikvm/docs/vnc.md

     To set passphrases edit the file `/etc/kvmd/vncpasswd`.

-    But once again: **this is an unsafe authorization method**, it is better to use another client, for example, the already recommended TigerVNC.
+    But once again: **this is an unsafe authorization method** and it is better to use TigerVNC.

-4. Enable `kvmd-vnc` daemon.
+5. Enable `kvmd-vnc` daemon.
 VNC will be available on the port 5900: `systemctl enable --now kvmd-vnc`.

-5. Switch filesystem back to read-only: `ro`.
+6. Switch filesystem back to read-only: `ro`.

 !!! note
     With enabled [2FA](auth.md#two-factor-authentication), you will need to append the one-time code